 The Trustees have reached a proposed settlement of natural resource damage claims with Dow.
-This Draft RP/EA describes projects that Dow would implement with Trustee oversight and funding that Dow would provide to the Trustees so that they could conduct additional restoration.
-This Draft RP/EA and a Consent Decree with the terms of the proposed settlement are each subject to public notice and comment, and the Consent Decree is subject to approval by the U.S. District Court.
-After the close of the public comment periods on the Draft RP/EA and the Consent Decree, the Trustees will respond to public comments and if appropriate, the U.S. Department of Justice will file a motion asking the U.S. District Court for approval of the settlement.
+This Final RP/EA describes projects that Dow will implement with Trustee oversight and funding that Dow will provide to the Trustees so that they could conduct additional restoration.
+The Draft RP/EA and a Consent Decree with the terms of the proposed settlement were each subject to public notice and comment, and the Consent Decree is subject to approval by the U.S. District Court.
+After the close of the public comment periods on the Draft RP/EA and the Consent Decree, the Trustees are responding to public comments in this Final RP/EA.
+The U.S. Department of Justice will review the public comments on the Consent Decree, and, if appropriate, file a motion asking the U.S. District Court for approval of the settlement.
 Once the U.S. District Court approves the settlement, the Trustees will oversee implementation of restoration projects by Dow, use funding from Dow to implement other restoration projects with partners, oversee long-term stewardship of the restoration projects (including monitoring and maintenance), monitor the recovery of natural resources in the TRSAA, and request proposals from the public for additional projects that are consistent with the Final RP/EA and the Consent Decree.